netcomm/miniconf/README.md

 		val theMiniConfClient = new MiniConfClient("http://localhost:9000")
 		theMiniConfClient.registerListener("g2", "k1", {newValue => System.out.println("conf have modified "+newValue)})

-Features
+Release Notes
 --------------
+### 0.1
-1.use Akka HTTP to expose Rest Services.
+use Akka HTTP to expose Rest Services.

 2.use Akka Persistence to persist all configures in local.